Tatiana2020/Tarnovski-Consulting/index.md

 - Enterprise Data Management
 - Security Master Design and Development
 - Sourcing data from Bloomberg, IBM, Morningstar, S&P, and other feeds
-- Markid EDM user interface implementation (Web UI)
+- Markit EDM user interface implementation (Web UI)

 ## What We Offer